Skip to main content

 Are head-on collision settlements higher than other types of accidents?

 Head-on collisions tend to involve more severe injuries and a higher rate of fatalities than other accident types, which often leads to larger claims.
 The severity of injuries -- traumatic brain injuries, spinal cord damage, internal organ injuries, multiple fractures -- drives the value, not the collision type itself.
-Wrongful death claims from head-on collisions can be the largest claims of any accident type.
+When the at-fault driver was impaired, NC law removes the cap on punitive damages, which can substantially increase the total recovery.

 What should I do if I survive a head-on collision in NC?

 Get emergency medical attention immediately -- head-on collision injuries are often life-threatening.
 If possible, have someone photograph the scene, including the position of both vehicles and any lane markings or road signs.
 Request a police report.
 Do not give a recorded statement to any insurance company.
-Contact an attorney as soon as you are medically stable -- head-on collisions often involve complex fault analysis.
+Contact an attorney as soon as you are medically stable -- head-on collisions often involve complex fault analysis and time-sensitive evidence preservation.